“Hell is other people,” Jean-Paul Sartre famously wrote.

 But, then again, he also wrote that “the ideal limit of aquatic sports is waterskiing,” so we should probably discount Sartre as a reliable guide.

 Perhaps what he really meant to say was “hell is other surfers”.
-Or, more accurately still, “hell is other surfers who have ditched surfboards in favour of stand-up paddleboards, descended en masse upon line-ups worldwide, and proceeded to take all the waves.”
+Or, more accurately still, “hell is other surfers who have ditched surfboards in favour of stand-up paddleboards, descended en masse upon the line-up, and proceeded to take all the waves.”
 Yes, that sounds more like it.

 On that doom-laden note, here’s a handy guide to things that are a bit like surfing, but not really.